DatabayAG/ImsmExport/README.md

 # ImsmExport
-ILIAS Plugin for exporting results for single/multiple choice questions in IMS format
+ILIAS Plugin for exporting results for the questions in IMS format

 The Item Management System (IMS-m, https://www.ucan-assess.org/) is an external platform for managing exam questions.
 There, (mainly medical) questions can be managed, evaluated and shared.